JiningLiu/stream-cam-web/README.md

 # Web Controller for Stream Cam

-A production version of this project is available at https://cam.162849.xyz
+A production version of this project is available at http://cam.162849.xyz (make sure to use **http, not https**, in order to connect to your Pi.)

 ## Developing